darccio/talks/go/orchestrion/slides.md

 [datadoghq.dev/orchestrion](https://datadoghq.dev/orchestrion/)

 <!--
-Transparently add Datadog instrumentation to your go applications to achieve maximum coverage for Application Performance Monitoring, Application Security Management and Profiling.
+Orchestrion is a tool that transparently add Datadog instrumentation to your go applications to achieve maximum coverage for Application Performance Monitoring, Application Security Management and Profiling.

 It works thanks to a go build flag called toolexec.
+That's the key for this to work.

 It allows to control or modify how Go's toolchain programs get run.